Programs that protect, connect, and support pets and their people.

 Doggie Dates

-Doggie Dates gives our shelter dogs a much-needed break and gives you a chance to enjoy a few hours (or a whole day!) with a new furry friend.
-Whether it’s a hike, a coffee run, or just lounging at home, these outings help reduce stress for our dogs and boost their adoptability.
+Doggie Dates gives our shelter dogs a much-needed break and gives you a chance to enjoy a few hours with a new furry friend.
+Whether it’s a day at the park, a coffee run, or just lounging at home, these outings help reduce stress for our dogs and boost their adoptability.

-It’s easy to participate—just book a time through Acuity, and we’ll provide a backpack with everything you need.
+It’s easy to participate—just visit our shelter during open hours, and we’ll provide a backpack with everything you need.
 No long-term commitment, just a fun and meaningful way to make a difference in a dog’s day.

 -